 The Net Assets Statement represents the value of assets and liabilities as at 31 March 2024 (excluding actuarial present value of promised retirement benefits).

-The unaudited financial statements were issued on 26 June 2024.
+The unaudited financial statements were issued on 26 June 2024 and the audited shall be issued on 11 September 2024.